 Vietnam’s economy is encountering rapid development over the years.
 Economic growth, demographic transformation, habit changes, and increased income have propelled the healthcare demand throughout the entire country.
 A rise in private healthcare services has been particularly noticeable as Vietnam’s rising middle class looks for shorter lines, cutting edge technology and better trained doctors.

 According to a market research conducted by the World Bank, it was forecast earlier that the healthcare sector in Vietnam would triple in just a decade between the years 2010 and 2020.

-Furthermore, the Vietnamese healthcare market has outperformed its neighbouring countries such as Indonesia, Malaysia, and Thailand.
+Furthermore, the Vietnamese healthcare market has outperformed its neighboring countries such as Indonesia, Malaysia, and Thailand.
 With Vietnam’s ease of import of medical and healthcare products, modernisation of medical practices, equipment and technologies as well as the increasing spending, enormous opportunities arise for foreigners to gain long-term profits in this sector.

 If you are one of those who are ready to dive into this sector, this article provides you with some guidance – read on to learn about the most frequently asked questions related to medical device registration in Vietnam.